osmlab/osmlint/validators/impossibleOneWays/README.md

 ### Description

-Ensure highways with `oneway=yes` are no blocked because of the direction of the roads connected to it.
+Check if highways with `oneway=yes` are not blocked because of the direction of the roads connected to it.

 ### Usage